Spiritual, Moral, Social and Cultural Curriculum statement

 Reinforcing the school’s cultural values through displays and photographs.

-Using ICT and the world-wide web to extend partnerships with those from other cultural backgrounds (links with other schools).
+Using computing and the world-wide web to extend partnerships with those from other cultural backgrounds (links with other schools).

 British Values Statement